nathanarcuri-hub/WiFiAudioProjector/README.md

 ## First Manual Test

-1. Install dependencies when ready.
-2. Start the host app.
-3. Open the receiver URL shown in the host window on your iPhone.
+1. Run "Start WifiAudioProjector.bat".
+2. Initial run will check for the required dependencies, downloading them if needed.
+3. Host window will display the receiver URL, which you can open in a browser on your phone or whatever other device.
+(Opening and running on same machine will create infinite feedback loop.)
-4. Tap `Start Audio` in Safari.
+4. Tap `Start Audio` from receiver device.
-5. Confirm you hear the temporary test tone before we replace it with WASAPI loopback.

 ## Real Host Run Path